eser/scabbia1-skeleton/README.md

 Contributing
 ------------
-Fork the repo, push your changes to your fork, and submit a pull request.
+* Fork the repo, push your changes to your fork, and submit a pull request.
+* If something does not work, please report it using GitHub issues.